firefighter189/Snake-Java/README.md

 The game works independent from the GUI.
 If you want to you can remove it and code your own one.(You have to remove the GUI parameters from all other constructors)

-The SnakeTest.jar file is an executed jar file of the game.
+The SnakeTest.jar file is an executeable jar file of the game.